 IS SPRING REALLY THE BEST TIME TO BUY?

-The Answer is most often yes.
+The answer is most often ‘yes’.
 With the added selection of homes, it is usually the perfect time for potential homebuyers to find their dream home.
-The large selection of homes on the market brings added competition, so be prepared.
+The large selection of homes on the market brings added competition though, so be prepared.

 How to Be Prepared

 Before starting your house search, it is important that you visit your local banks or lenders and get a pre-approved mortgage.
-By getting pre-approved, you will have a better understanding of what you can afford, and this will help you narrow your search.
-With so many homes on the market, you may waste your time looking at properties that are outside of your price range.
+By going through the pre-approval process, you will have a better understanding of what you can afford, and this will help you narrow your search.
+With so many homes on the market, you don’t want to waste your time looking at properties that are outside of your price range.

 Consider What’s Important

 Once you know what type of home you can afford, you can start to make a list of what criteria are important to you as a homeowner.
-It is important to be realistic and flexible because you may need to make some compromise.
-Besides factors such as the number of bedrooms or bathrooms, other important points that you may want to consider when making this list include:
+It is important to be realistic and flexible because you may need to make some compromises.
+Besides features such as the number of bedrooms or bathrooms you need, other important points that you may want to consider when making this list include: